LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 ## Independent Variable

 b is the average number of people an infected person can contact each day.
 It is used to calculate $\beta$ and the other rates of change.
 For the experiment, the average number of people met per day incremented from 0.00 to 10.00 by increments of 0.05.
-On average, we meet about 22 persons per day (Meier), but because many guidelines prohibit gatherings of more than 10 people, the study only explores meeting to up to 10 people on average per day.
+On average, we meet about 22 persons per day ([Meier](#meier)), but because guidelines prohibit gatherings of more than 10 people ([New Jersey](#nyt)), the study only explores meeting to up to 10 people on average per day.

 ## Methodology